|Course coordinator(s)||prof. dr. ir. JSC Wiskerke|

 In addition to a thorough and in-depth elaboration of these debates, food provisioning and place based development practices will be analysed.
-This is among others achieved through research presentations by PhD students, analysis of case studies from current and recently completed research projects, and short movies and video clips.
+This is achieved through research presentations by PhD students, analysis of case studies from current and recently completed research projects, and short movies and video clips.
 As a result students come to understand the conceptual and methodological challenges involved in studying the multiple facets of food provisioning and place-based development dynamics and will be equipped with a set of methods (through tutorials and group assignment) to study these dynamics.

 After successful completion of this course students are expected to be able to:

 - understand past and current sociological debates about food provisioning and place-based development processes and their changing social and political context;